 Emotional Support Animals provide comfort by being with a person.
 They are not considered as Service Animals under the ADA because they are not trained to perform a specific task related to a person’s disability.
 Many people with generalized anxiety and other mental health needs can benefit greatly by the presence of an emotional support animal.
 Only your licensed mental health professional can prescribe that you maintain an Emotional Support Animal.

-Emotional Support Animals are recognized by the Fair Housing Act and the Air Carrier Access Act.
+Emotional Support Animals are recognized by the Fair Housing Act.
+They are no longer recognized by the Air Carrier Access Act.
 The Fair Housing Act prohibits landlords from refusing to rent to anyone based on race, religious, gender, age, and other factors including a disability.
 Disabilities include people with special needs, including maintaining an Emotional Support Animal.
 Property owners must make reasonable accommodations to individuals with disabilities, including those who maintain an Emotional Support Animal.
 Landlords may not charge an additional fee for assistance animals.

 Therapy Dogs provide comfort to people in hospitals, retirement homes, schools, rehab centers, high stress situations, and during disaster relief efforts.
 Therapy Dogs are part of volunteer programs and do not need to be prescribed or registered.
 They also do not carry the same special rights that Service Dogs and Emotional Support Dogs do.
 If you wish to volunteer with your dog you may opt for a general good manners training course and may identify your dog with a Therapy Dog Vest.